Transfer Credit Information

 - “Consistent with the spirit of the policy and clarification 2, there is no universal minimum grade or quality points for the acceptance of credit and thresholds for this are set by institutional grading policy at the D or D- level.”
 Franklin applies this point of clarification to transfer of D grades.
 (Ohio Department of Higher Education, Appendix D)

-Franklin University accepts transfer credit from 1) institutions that are regionally accredited as defined by OHE and 2) institutions that are accredited by national or professional agencies accredited by CHEA.
-In addition, Franklin accepts technical/vocational credit from institutions that are accredited by agencies recognized by the US Department of Education.
+Franklin University accepts transfer credit from 1) institutions that are regionally accredited as defined by ODHE and 2) institutions that are accredited by national or professional agencies accredited by a body recognized by CHEA.
+In addition, Franklin accepts technical/vocational credit from institutions that are accredited by agencies recognized by the US Department of Education (USDE).
 This technical credit may fulfill degree requirements of Franklin’s completion degrees.
 Recognition by USDE is based on a number of criteria for evaluation, as described below.
 Franklin considers that due diligence has been done and that the criteria for evaluation have been met by institutions accredited by an agency recognized by USDE.
 USDE criteria exceed those required by the American Council on Education (ACE) and the National Program on Non-collegiate Sponsored Instruction (PONSI).

 Criteria for Evaluation

-According to the US Department of Education, the Secretary recognizes accrediting agencies who have demonstrated compliance with a number of criteria.
+According to the USDE, the Secretary recognizes accrediting agencies who have demonstrated compliance with a number of criteria.
 As outlined in 602.16, “the agency must demonstrate that it has standards for accreditation, and reaccreditation, if offered, that are sufficiently rigorous to ensure that the agency is a reliable authority regarding the quality of the education or training provided by the institutions or programs it accredits.
 The agency meets this requirement if –

 Because Franklin University accepts transfer credit from non-regionally accredited institutions, one of the first steps in reviewing applications for transfer credit is to determine whether the institution is accredited by an agency recognized by the USDE and CHEA.
 If the institution is accredited by an agency recognized by USDE, the next determination is whether the coursework is a) college level coursework leading to an associate’s degree or bachelor’s degree or b) vocational/technical coursework leading to a certificate or diploma.
 College-level coursework may be applied to any component of the Franklin degree, including general education and coursework in the major.
 Vocational/technical coursework may be applied only to the technical component of the completion degrees.